MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/firewall-profile-not-switch-to-domain.md

 ---
 title: Firewall profile doesn't switch to Domain when you use a third-party VPN
-description: Addresses an issue in which Windows Firewall profile doesn't switch to Domain when you connect to domain network by using a third-party VPN client. ms.date: 09/21/2020
+description: Fixes an issue in which Windows Firewall profile doesn't switch to Domain when you connect to domain network by using a third-party VPN client. ms.date: 09/21/2020
 author: Deland-Han
 ms.author: delhan